 Scholarships, grants, fellowships, and stipends (but not loan funds) are taxable income to the recipient, except for the portion of these funds used for tuition, registration, and other university fees, or books, supplies, and equipment required for the courses being taken.
 Special tax regulations also apply to nonresident alien students and may require withholding of taxes at the time of aid disbursements to these individuals.
-Information on the taxability of scholarships can be obtained from the following Internal Revenue Service (IRS) publications and forms: Publication 4-Student's Guide to Federal Income Tax; Publication 519-U.S. Tax Guide for Aliens; Publication 520-Scholarships and Fellowships; Form 1040EZ and Instructions-Income Tax Return for Single and Joint Filers with no dependents; and Form 1040NR and Instructions-U.S. Nonresident Alien Income Tax Return.
+Information on the taxability of scholarships can be obtained from the following Internal Revenue Service (IRS) publications and forms: Publication 519-U.S. Tax Guide for Aliens; Publication 520-Scholarships and Fellowships; Form 1040EZ and Instructions-Income Tax Return for Single and Joint Filers with No Dependents; and Form 1040NR and Instructions-U.S. Nonresident Alien Income Tax Return.

 These publications and forms can be obtained from the IRS at its toll-free number 1 (800) 829-FORM (3676).
-These publications and forms can also be accessed online at www.irs.ustreas.gov/prod/forms_pubs.
+These publications and forms can also be accessed online at www.irs.gov/formspubs/index.html.